OwenDa/portfolio-3/README.md

 - Navigate through the program
     + Menus allow for easy and relatively intuitive navigation.
 Instructions are provided alongside menus, informing the user how to make a selection.
 T-Tester also enables the user to return to the previous menu where relevant; for example, after cancelling the deletion or a file or after reading a help topic.

 - Minimise the risk of entering incorrect data
-    + Helpful and descriptive error messages and prompts are used wherever possible within the program.
+    + Invalid data is handled through error messages, automatic re-formatting and prompts to the user; however, valid data can nevertheless be incorrect data, largely due to ommission, typo or other user error.

+    To minimise the risk of omitting a value within a sample, the user is asked to specify the number of values they expect to be entering (ie. the number of subjects within a sample), and this is compared to the actual number of values entered when the user submits the sample.

+    To ensure this comparison works as efficiently as possible, confirmation is required for both inputs.
+The following example cases explain how these checks are applied:

+    **Case 1: The user erroneously enters "13" as the number of subjects for a sample which actually contains 14 values.**
+    T-Tester will display the message, "You entered: 13.
+Is this correct?
+Y/N", requesting confirmation that this number is correct.
+As it is incorrect, the user enters "N" and is offered the opportunity to re-enter the number.

+    **Case 2: The user correctly inputs "14" as the number of subjects, but subsequently enters only 13 of these values due to a typo, omission or copy/paste error.**
+    T-Tester will alert the user of the disparity and restart collection of that particular sample.

+    **Case 3: The user enters the correct number of values for the sample, but the input contains a typo.**
+    T-Tester relays the values for a sample back to the user in a message such as, "You entered: [1, 2, 3, 4, 6].
+Is this correct?
+Y/N".
+The values shown in this message have been automatically formatted, making them easy to read and increasing the user's ability to spot any typos.
+For example, the data above may have originally been entered by the user as "1,,,, 2,3,  4, 6,,", but the program has formatted it in a more consistent and readable manner.
+If the data does contain a typo, the user will respond "N" to decline confirmation and be asked to enter the values again.

 - Avoid crashing/restarting the program if I inadvertantly enter incorrect input
     + When invalid input is entered, a helpful message is displayed prompting the user to amend their input and allowing them to continue from the relevant step of the process.
-In most cases, this is the previous step.
-In some cases, such as when there is a disparity between the number of subjects in a sample and the number of values entered for that sample, the user is taken to the most logical point at which to resume the process.
-In this last example, the user is returned to the point at which they entered the number of subjects to ensure they can correct this number if needed.
+In most cases, this is the previous step within a given process.
 In a small number of cases where an as yet unforeseen error arises, the program will terminate.
+Before quitting, the program alerts the user by communicating, "Sorry, something went wrong. [error message].
+Quitting program..."
+A slight delay is added between the phrases of this message to ensure the reader is not unduly alarmed and has time to take in the message.
+Ctrl+C/Cmd+C will terminate the program and therefore does not allow further activity or communication from the program itself.

 - Receive feedback in case of erroneous input that allows me to correct it
+    + Helpful and descriptive error messages and prompts are used wherever possible within the program whenever invalid data is entered.
+The user is then offered the opportunity to re-enter this data without needing to begin the entire testing process again.

 - Exit the program easily
+    + The user can exit the program from the Main Menu.
+In this event, the program will inform the user with a simple "Quitting program..." message.
+A slight delay is added between this message and exiting the program, ensuring the user has time to read the message.
+    + Ctrl+C/Cmd+C will terminate the program and therefore does not allow further activity or communication from the program itself.

 ### Sample Datasets:
 To test different outcomes, the reader may wish to make use of the sample datasets below.